kennethchu-statcan/covid19/004-diagnostics/README.md

 The unaltered PHI data (as downloaded on April 11, 2020) have been "patched" in precisely two ways for downstream analysis:

-*  Records corresponding to days for which there were no new reported cases or deaths have been explictly added.
+*  Records corresponding to days for which there were no new reported cases or deaths have been explictly added, by repeating the cumulative counts of the preceding day whenever necessary.

 *  The data file has been extended backward in time to 2019-12-31 by prepending zeros.
    This is done to match the starting day of the time series downloaded from the ECDC.